top of page

 Jobs & The Economy

-The COVID-19 crisis worsened unemployment and income inequality across Rhode Island.
-We must invest in housing, workforce training, and jobs that pay a thriving wage.
+Rhode Island's workforce is aging, and we need to attract, recruit, and retain professionals in all sectors.
+We must invest in housing, workforce training, innovative career paths, and jobs that pay a thriving wage.
 People who work hard, including small business owners, deserve the chance to succeed.
 When families have more to spend, communities grow stronger.

 My work on jobs and the economy:

-Expanded the Wavemaker tax incentive program to include social workers and mental health counselors
+• Expanded the Wavemaker tax incentive program to include social workers and mental health counselors, proposed innovative student loan repayment programs

-Expanded access to subsidized child care and supported investments in attainable housing
+• Expanded access to subsidized child care for working families, child care educator opportunities and benefits, and supported investments in attainable housing

 02